AjayKMehta/setup-machine/README.md

 This document hopefully alleviates the pain.

+> [!NOTE]
-> 👉This document assumes that your C: drive has **limited space** (e.g. SSD) and you have another hard drive (D:) which you can use to install apps on instead.
+> This document assumes that your C: drive has **limited space** (e.g. SSD) and you have another hard drive (D:) which you can use to install apps on instead.
 If that is not the case, you can omit custom location (`-l`) in `winget install` invocation or specify a directory on your C drive instead.
 ---

 > 🚧 Look into using [winget configure](<https://learn.microsoft.com/en-us/windows/package-manager/winget/configure>) to replace script to install apps.